 DRIVER'S LICENSE CASES ARE NOT EASY

-Finally, your lawyer must recognize the "big picture", which includes the consequences of a conviction.
-Driver's license suspensions can result in a downward spiral that some people can never get out of of.
-The suspenions leads to new surcharges, which they cannot pay.
+Finally, your lawyer must recognize the "big picture," which includes the consequences of a conviction.
+Driver's license suspensions can result in a downward spiral that some people can never get out of.
+The suspension leads to new surcharges, which they cannot pay.
 They have to drive, so they pick up another charge, and the cycle continues.
-The successful resolution of your case should include a plan for getting your surcharges, get you a license to drive for work, and eventually getting your license back.
+The successful resolution of your case should include a plan for getting your surcharges, get you a license to drive for work, and eventually get your license back.
 If those issues are not addressed you are simply setting yourself up for failure.

-There is hope, and a way out.
-If you have a pending DWLI case, or you are having problems paying your surcharges or getting you license back, give us a call at 254-296-0020.
+There is hope and a way out.
+If you have a pending DWLI case, or you are having problems paying your surcharges or getting your license back, give us a call at 254-296-0020.